-If you are a covered dependent child of an employee covered by a Citigroup-sponsored medical, dental, vision Plan, or HCSA/LPSA on the day before the qualifying event and you lose coverage under a Citigroup-sponsored group health Plan for any of the following five reasons, you also are a qualified beneficiary and have the right to continuation coverage:
+If you are a covered dependent child of an employee who is covered by a Citi-sponsored medical, dental, or vision Plan or HCSA or LPSA on the day before the qualifying event and you lose coverage under a Citi-sponsored group health Plan for any of the following five reasons, you also are a qualified beneficiary and have the right to continuation coverage:

 - 1. The death of the employee; - 2.
 The termination of the employee's employment (for reasons other than the employee's gross misconduct) or a reduction in the employee's hours of employment; - 3.
 The employee's divorce or legal separation; - 4.
-The employee's entitlement to Medicare; or

-5. You cease to be a "dependent child" under the Citigroupsponsored medical, dental, vision Plan, or HCSA/LPSA.
+The employee's entitlement to Medicare; or - 5.
+You cease to be a "dependent child" under the Citisponsored medical, dental, or vision Plan or HCSA or LPSA.

-If the covered employee elects continuation coverage and then has a child (either by birth, adoption, or placement for adoption) during that period of continuation coverage the new child is also eligible to become a qualified beneficiary.
+If the covered employee elects continuation coverage and then has a child (either by birth, adoption, or placement for adoption) during that period of continuation coverage the new child also is eligible to become a qualified beneficiary.

-According to the terms of the employer-sponsored group health plan and the requirements of federal law, these qualified beneficiaries can be added to COBRA coverage upon proper notification to Citigroup of the birth or adoption.
+According to the terms of the employer-sponsored group health plan and the requirements of federal law, these qualified beneficiaries can be added to COBRA coverage upon proper notification to Citi of the birth or adoption.

-If the covered employee fails to notify Citigroup in a timely fashion (according to the terms of the Citigroup-sponsored group health plans), the covered employee will not be offered the option to elect COBRA coverage for the child.
+If the covered employee fails to notify Citi in a timely fashion (according to the terms of the Citi-sponsored group health plans), the covered employee will not be offered the option to elect COBRA coverage for the child.
 Newly acquired dependents (other than children born to, adopted by, or placed for adoption with the employee) will not be considered qualified beneficiaries but may be added to the employee's continuation coverage.